 - 1. Broadening Participation

 - 2. Advancing data services

 - 3. Developing and deploying useful tools

 - 4. Enhancing user support services

 - 5. Providing cyberinfrastructure leadership

 - 6. Promoting diversity

 - 1. Proposal submitted to NSF in April.

 - 2. Review panel, which was anonymous, met at NSF on 25-26 June.
 The UPC provided a written response to several questions prior and during the panel meeting.

 - 3. The UPC received the panel report on 26 August and was asked to provide a written response.

 - 4. The UPC provided its response on 22 September.

-- 5. We were invited to submit a revised (read: reduced) budget three weeks ago, which we did last week.
-Details in Terry's budget presentation.
+- 5. We were invited to submit a revised (read: reduced) budget last week, which we did yesterday.